-At the same time, men were working towards finishing their projects as fast as possible and were actively looking for another job and another boss.
-As a summary, women tried to do the right thing and fix the situation, while men focused on doing things that would help them get out of the situation as fast as possible.
+At the same time, men were working toward finishing their projects as fast as possible and were actively looking for other jobs and another boss.
+In summary, women tried to do the right thing and fix the situation, while men focused on doing things that would help them get out of the situation as fast as possible.

 Secondly, men tried to mentally distance themselves from the situation as much as they could.
 At a beer, they would say, “So, it seems that my boss is crazy!”.
 They would tell anecdotes about the ridiculous things that their boss say or did, and laughed at everything.
 At the same time, women were turning the same anecdotes into dramatic stories, and they were bursting into tears over beers.

 Thirdly, men tried to physically distance themselves from the situation.
 They were leaving work at 5 pm, taking vacations, and trying to physically avoid the boss as often as possible.
 At work, they were using a coping strategy known as strategic appeasement, or “ask for forgiveness, not for permission” — they were very polite to their boss and nodded to everything their boss would ask them to do.